Qmxhbms1/abstract-algebra/README.md

 # abstract-algebra
-My solutions to exercises in Dummit and Foote's "Abstract Algebra"
+My solutions to exercises in Lang's "Algebra"